The-Code-Dose/thecodedose-website/_data/modules/2023-04-27-if-else-statements-in-javascript.md

 It's important to note that the conditions in if/else statements are evaluated as boolean values (i.e., `true` or `false`).
 I In JavaScript, there are some "truthy" (truth-like) and "falsy" (false-like) values that we'll explore in a future post.

-Read the next post in this series here: [Ternary Operator in JavaScript](https://www.thecodedose.com/blog/ternary-operator-in-javascript)